🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

-As discussed, the existing balance in a margin account is their margin equity, and their margin equity percentage is the portion of funds in that account that they own (versus funds they’ve borrowed).
+The existing balance in an investor’s margin account is their margin equity, and their margin equity percentage is the portion of funds in that account that they own (vs. funds they’ve borrowed).

 If you’re an experienced trader and have the risk tolerance to try out trading on margin, consider enabling a SoFi margin account.
 With a SoFi margin account, experienced investors can take advantage of more investment opportunities, and potentially increase returns.
 That said, margin trading is a high-risk endeavor, and using margin loans can amplify losses as well as gains.